MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.31.0
+  * New module for higher level access of collection MongoDB::HL::Collection
 * 0.30.7
   * used Semaphore::ReadersWriters and modified use of semaphores in Client.
+  * hangups are taken care of by Jonathan Worthington in next release of perl.
 * 0.30.6
   * reordering statements to tackle race conditions (again) and to speed things up a little
 * 0.30.5